info@ipag.org

 For Bangladesh, countering radicalisation is a multi-faceted effort that goes beyond the state.
 It has an active civil society and media which have come together with the government to address issues that are fuelling terrorism via self-radicalisation within the society.

+It is quite likely that ISIS and other terrorist groups have their eyes on Bangladesh, the third- largest Muslim-majority country in the world.
 In September last year, Bangladeshi Prime Minister Sheikh Hasina raised her concerns as several British Bangladeshis were arrested as recruiters of ISIS, and asked Prime Minister David Cameron for “more steps on the ground” from the British government.

 The Singapore incident is a poignant reminder of the importance of cooperation between national and international actors to combat terror groups.

-Singaporeans are known for their tolerance and acceptance, and Home Affairs and Law Minister K. Shanmugam aptly commented: “How our non-Muslims treat our Muslim brothers and sisters will decide what type of society we are, If we behave with suspicion and negativity, then our Muslim population will be further pushed.
+Singaporeans are known for their tolerance and acceptance, and Home Affairs and Law Minister K. Shanmugam aptly commented: “How our non-Muslims treat our Muslim brothers and sisters will decide what type of society we are, if we behave with suspicion and negativity, then our Muslim population will be further pushed.
 The harmonious society that we have built will be at risk.”

 For the Bangladeshi workers, he gave an equally strong message: “They have come here to work to benefit their families, stick to that.
 As long as they stick to that, they will be protected and nothing will happen to them.”
+Bangladeshi migrant workers and students have a critical role in the country’s development, and Bangladesh needs to further strengthen its efforts to prevent the import and export of radical extremist ideology.

 While the deportation of the Bangladeshis highlights the importance of being vigilant and of closer cooperation between the intelligence and law-enforcing communities of the two countries, it is equally important not to let the extremists negatively influence socio-economic relations and resulting opportunities for the people of both countries.